 Project Ataraxia is a community reentry program, designed for sentenced county jail inmates, that teaches adult participants tools for self-awareness and communication skills in order to create a concrete plan for re-entry into the community.
 The program is designed for both male and female inmates, and anyone who fall elsewhere on the gender spectrum.
 It meets in five 90-minute weekly sessions.

-Project Ataraxia is one of the few, if not the only, non-religious volunteer program offered at the jail.
+Project Ataraxia was one of the few, if not the only, non-religious volunteer program offered at the jail.
 The majority of volunteer-based programs offered to inmates rely magical thinking and belief in the supernatural.
-Most female inmates currently incarcerated in the Volusia County jail have no more than a GED and are literally a captive audience, making them vulnerable to religious rhetoric.
+Most inmates currently incarcerated in the Volusia County jail have no more than a GED and are literally a captive audience, making them vulnerable to religious rhetoric.

 The mission of this project is to help participants explore their personal values, exercise mind and body, and heighten communication skills to improve quality of life through interdisciplinary studies, discussion, and creative expression.

 While this program provides some information on resources available in the community, it hinges on helping participants understand their own personal values to identify goals in order to envision a good life and have hope that it is achievable.
 It’s designed to help participants:

 - Identify their personal values with a focus on language and expression

 - Build communication skills with a focus on audience awareness

 - Establish a plan for reentry to the community with a focus on employment and addiction management